toast-tk/toast-tk-agent/README.md

 # What is Toast TK ?
 ***

-Toast Toolkit aims to ease the collaboration between Business Analysts and Developpers to describe and test an application behavior.
+Toast Toolkit aims to ease collaboration between Business Analysts and Developpers to describe and test an application behavior.

 Toast provides: